iamtheblackunicorn/inspolicious/README.markdown

 I recently wanted to dive into Node.js and all of its projects and frameworks.
 I have been playing around with Vue.js for some time now and finally seriously decided to make a project using Vue.js.
 This project is a word generator for creative people.
 So if maybe you need some words or ideas for a seed of an idea for a story or an artwork, this generator gives you a random bunch of words.
 To use this tool, simply click the link for the deployed version of ***Inspolicious***.
 Enjoy. :heart:

-## DEPLOYED PROJECT ON NETLIFY :rocket:
+## DEPLOYED PROJECT ON GITHUB PAGES :rocket:

 To view a live deployed version of this project, click here: [inspolicio.us](https://inspolicio.us)